19hours/sg-statutes/Acts/Business Trusts Act.md

 (9) If the trustee-manager of any registered business trust is found guilty of an offence under subsection (7), the trustee-manager and any director of the trustee-manager who knowingly contravenes, or permits or authorises the contravention of this section with respect to any issue of units in the registered business trust shall be liable to compensate the person to whom the units were issued for any loss, damages or costs which that person may have sustained or incurred thereby; but no proceedings to recover from any director of the trustee-manager or the trustee-manager for any such loss, damages or costs shall be commenced after the expiration of 6 years from the date of such issue of units.

+[Companies 1994 Ed., s.
+161]

 ### Duty of substantial unitholders to notify securities exchange

-37\.—(1) In the case of a registered business trust all or any of which units are listed for quotation on the official list of a securities exchange, Division 4 of Part IV of the Companies Act (Cap.
+37\.—(1) In the case of a registered business trust, all or any of which units are listed for quotation on the official list of a securities exchange, Division 4 of Part IV of the Companies Act (Cap.
 50) (other than sections 86, 87, 88, 89 and 92) shall apply, with such modifications and qualifications as may be necessary, to a person who is a substantial unitholder of the registered business trust as though —

 (a) references to the company to which notification should be given were references to the securities exchange;